Alma (Finnish singer): 2018: Heavy Rules Mixtape, Bitches and Cowboy

 On 26 February 2018, Alma announced that her second extended play which is called Heavy Rules Mixtape will be released on 2 March 2018.
 The record peaked at number nine in Finland and number 41 in Sweden.
 "Good Vibes" with Swedish singer-songwriter Tove Styrke peaked at number 91 on Swedish Charts, despite not being released as a track from the project.
-On 4 June 2018, Tove Lo announced the remix of her song "Bitches" from her third studio album Blue Lips.
+On 4 June 2018, Tove Lo announced the remix of her song "Bitches" from her third studio album, Blue Lips.
 Aside from Alma, the song, also features Charli XCX, Icona Pop and Elliphant.
 The track was released on 7 June.
 In October 2018, Alma released a stand-alone track "Cowboy".

 2019: Stand-alone singles, EP and Bad News Baby

 On 1 February, she released "When I Die" which was supposed to be a lead single from her debut studio album.
 Two weeks later, on 15 February, Alma released "Summer" a supposed second track from her debut album.
 "Lonely Night" was announced on 11 June and was later released on 15 June.
 Her third EP Have U Seen Her?
 (Part I) consisting of two tracks was released on 1 November.
 Both tracks were later included on Have U Seen Her?.
-An actual lead single from her debut album "Bad News Baby" was released on 22 November.
+An actual lead single from her debut album, Bad News Baby, was released on 22 November.

 2020: Have U Seen Her?

 Have U Seen Her ?
-(Part II), singer's fourth EP was released on 13 March, the project has three tracks which were later included on an actual album.
-Her debut studio album Have U Seen Her? was released on 15 May.
+(Part II), the singer's fourth EP, was released on 13 March.
+The project has three tracks which were later included on an actual album.
+Her debut studio album, Have U Seen Her?, was released on 15 May.

 2022–2023: Time Machine

 After a two-year hiatus, Alma started to tease a new single starting from 3 June 2022.
 She came back on 1 July 2022, with "Everything Beautiful" which serves as the lead track from her second studio album.
 "I Forgive Me" was released on 12 August 2022, as the second track from her second album.
 Alma dropped "Summer Really Hurt Us" on 23 September 2022, as the third track from her second album.
 "Hey Mom Hey Dad" was released on 20 January 2023, as the fourth track.
-Alma finally announced that her second studio album Time Machine will be released on 21 April 2023.
+Alma finally announced that her second studio album, Time Machine, will be released on 21 April 2023.
 "Tell Mama" was released as the fifth and final track from Time Machine.
 Later that year, Alma toured Europe to promote her second studio album.

 2024–present: Collaboration, documentary release

 On 12 January 2024, Slowboy has released his collaboration with Alma and Digital Farm Animals called "Fake Friends".

-In March 2024, a documentary film called "Life Must Be Beautiful" was released in Finnish theaters.
+In March 2024, a documentary film called Life Must Be Beautiful was released in Finnish theaters.
 It was directed by Finnish actress and director Pamela Tola.
 A day before the documentary was released, Alma dropped a single with the same name.

 Personal life

 In a March 2019 article in Gay Times, Alma confirmed she is a lesbian and in a relationship.
-Her partner is the Finnish poet and civil rights activist Natalia Kallio.
+Her partner is Finnish poet and civil rights activist Natalia Kallio.